 However, the approval process with traditional lenders can be time-consuming.
 Even those with favourable finances can find the process takes a few days.
 The timelines usually entails the lenders review, documents review, an appraisal and so on.

-A private mortgage makes sense as a mortgage for the short term.
+These mortgages make sense as a mortgage for the short term.
 For example, for those flipping properties or who need to pay some debt or borrow money in a timely manner.

-One main challenge with refinancing your current mortgage, if your lender cannot do a blended rate, is that your rate may increase substantially on your entire mortgage.
+One main challenge with refinancing your current mortgage and your lender cannot do a blended rate, is that your rate may increase substantially on your entire mortgage.
 This is because refinance rates are now higher than purchase and renewal rates, under the new mortgage guidelines.
 If you only need an extra $20,000 for example, it would be unfortunate to see your entire mortgage change to a higher rate.

 Although 8.99% or more may seem high, if you are consolidating credit cards at 21% to 22% your rate would now be less then half with the private mortgage.